shreyaballijepalli/RecruitmentPortal/README.md

  -  application_part4.py : This file handles the Attachments form in the application.
 All the previous versions of files are displyed in the page.

  -  application_part5.py : This file handles the submit part of the application.
 It updates the status of the application, generates a pdf of the application which is stored in static/applications and sends emails to referees.
 The content that is sent to the referees can be changed in the insert_5() function in the file.
+We have used our email for sending mails to referees.
+The email can also be changed in this function.

  -  admin_Section.py : This file handles the admin part of the application.
 It implements the add admin and freeze application functionalities.